 MY SEARCH

 I am one of those landowners in the longleaf region of the southeastern United States with forestry objectives for which nursery seedlings are not a great fit.
-My property sits in the comparatively isolated, higher elevation montane longleaf region along the Pine Mountain Terrane about 60 miles south of Atlanta, Georgia.
+My property sits near the northern edge of the comparatively isolated, higher elevation montane longleaf region along the Pine Mountain Terrane about 60 miles south of Atlanta, Georgia.
 The slopes can be steep, the ground rugged and the Pacolet soils are rocky, all of which make site preparation and planting seedlings challenging at best.
-Further, the discovery of some uncommon plants on the property, including a newly identified member of the mint family, Clinopodium carteranium, and a stump sprouting American chestnut, Casteanea dentata, have dampened my enthusiasm for broadcast herbicide treatments as a part of any site preparation.
+Further, the discovery of some uncommon plants on the property, including a newly identified member of the mint family the Georgia DNR is calling Indian Grave Mountain savory (Clinopodium carteranium) and stump sprouting American chestnuts (Casteanea dentata) near the southern edge of its historic range have dampened my enthusiasm for broadcast herbicide treatments as a part of any site preparation.
 In addition, one of my hopes is that we can preserve whatever genetic adaptations might exist among the century-old remnant trees on the property and elsewhere in the area.
 As a result, I have spent a great deal of time trying to solve the riddle of how to get from having a longleaf seed in a tree to having a longleaf seedling prospering in a desired location on the forest floor, all with the least possible inputs in between.

 The path to precision direct seeding led from my efforts to plant home grown containerized longleaf from cones and seeds I collected on my property.
 (For more on do-it-yourself seed collection, go to Cones and Seeds.)
 To avoid both understocking containers and wasting precious seeds, I would put two seeds in each container and then transplant from those with two germinants to those with none.
-Since the germination and two-week survival rates often exceed 70%, I would invariably find myself with extra seedlings.
+Since the germination and two-week survival rates often exceed 80%, I would invariably find myself with extra seedlings.
 Realizing how easily very young longleaf transplant between containers, I decided to try planting the roughly two-week old seedlings in the field.
-As it turns out, the very young seedlings tolerated the relocation to the woods surprisingly well.
+Those very young seedlings tolerated the relocation to the woods surprisingly well.

-Planting what I came to call “bare root babies” (BRB) is vastly easier in my Pacolet soils than planting even a 6” container seedling, since that task requires a dibble stick looking more at home on a Viking ship than in the longleaf woods.
+Planting what I came to call “bare root babies” (BRB) proved fair easier than planting even a 6” container seedling in my Pacolet soils, since that task requires a dibble stick looking more at home on a Viking ship than in the longleaf woods.
 In contrast, the hole for a BRB can be made with a spare chainsaw tool or screwdriver.
-I began experimenting with sowing the seeds for BRBs in various types of containers and found that cups, plastic pots, and flats all work well.
+I began experimenting with ways to scale up BRB production and found that cups, plastic pots, and flats all work well for producing starts.

-If left unmolested, longleaf BRBs transplanted to the woods have a near-term survival rate not unlike similarly-aged seedlings transplanted between two containers and, in the best microsites, will begin vertical height growth before the end of the second year.
+If left unmolested, I found that longleaf BRBs transplanted to the woods have a near-term survival rate not unlike similarly-aged seedlings transplanted between two containers and, in decent microsites, will begin vertical height growth by the end of the third year.
 Unfortunately, I also quickly discovered that almost nothing newly introduced in the woods remains unmolested for very long.
 Deer seem especially curious about what people do in the woods, and I frequently found seedlings plucked out and laying on the ground at the tip of a fresh hoof print.
 Birds, rabbits and various rodents account for even greater losses, and I lost more than a few to my own poorly placed feet.

 BRB on day of planting, at 6 weeks with mesh shield, and at three years (on superior microsite)